yingpengma/Awesome-Story-Generation/README.md

 We would like to extend our heartfelt gratitude to 「 [**Awesome-story-generation**](https://github.com/Whorra/Awesome-story-generation) 」,  「 [**PaperForONLG**](https://github.com/thu-coai/PaperForONLG/tree/main) 」 for their invaluable assistance and contributions.

+Open issues and make PRs freely!
 If you have any suggestions or questions, please do not hesitate to reach out to me:

 `mayingpeng33 [AT] gmail [DOT] com`